The traveling-PWN modeling attempt on the enigmatic LHAASO dumbbell-like structure

+Among the six LHAASO sources, the intriguing dumbbell-like structure comprising J0206$+$4302u, J0212$+$4254u, and J0216$+$4237u has attracted much attention.
+We attempt to use the proper motion of a central pulsar powering a PWN to explain its origin and study the traveling-PWN model under the isotropic and homogeneous diffusion condition.
+The central pulsar can either be a known pulsar or a hypothetical one. \citet{zhang2021morphology} has discussed the impact of a pulsar's proper motion on the morphology of its $\gamma$-ray halo.
+The results infer that it is difficult to use the proper motion of a middle-aged pulsar with common distance and proper motion velocity to account for an extended structure.
+As a further research, we have explored a broader parameter space for the model with a single traveling-PWN and studied the multiple traveling-PWNe model, as well as the probabilities of occurrence for different scenarios.

-In this work, we first conduct a multi-wavelength and multi-messenger study on the six LHAASO UHE sources, aiming to check if there are any possible counterparts of them observed at other energy bands.
-The details are presented in Section \ref{sec:multi}.
-The results of multi-wavelength and multi-messenger study can be used to constrain the leptonic and hadronic modeling research on the six sources.
-The best-fit models are presented in Section \ref{sec:Mod}.
-The expected neutrino flux in the hadronic scenario compared with the sensitivity of next generation neutrino observatory is also provided.
-To explain the physical association among J0206$+$4302u, J0212$+$4254u and J0216$+$4237u that we are interested in, a traveling PWN model with isotropic and homogeneous diffusion of electrons is studied.
-To examine our traveling PWN model, an observation in X-ray band with the XMM-Newton observatory will be in demand.
-The traveling PWN model and further observation plan are discussed in Section \ref{sec:tra}.
-Finally, a brief summary is given in Section \ref{sec:dis}.
+In this work, to discover the origin of the six LHAASO sources listed in Table \ref{tab:1}, we conduct a multiwavelength and multimessenger study, aiming to check if there are any possible counterparts of them observed in other energy bands.
+The results are presented in Sect. \ref{sec:multi} and some details about data analysis are provided in Appendix \ref{sec:ana}.
+Based on the constraints set by the multiwavelength and multimessenger study, we perform the leptonic and hadronic modeling research on the six sources.
+The best-fit models are presented in Sect. \ref{sec:Mod}, while the corner plots illustrating the models' ability to explain the data are given in Appendix \ref{sec:cor}.
+The expected neutrino flux in the hadronic scenario compared with the sensitivity of next generation neutrino observatory is shown in Appendix \ref{sec:neu}.
+The traveling-PWN modeling attempt within an isotropic and homogeneous diffusion environment, aiming to explain the intriguing dumbbell-like structure, is discussed in Sect. \ref{sec:tra}.
+We have explored the influence of diffusion coefficient, distance, and proper motion velocity on the final morphology of $\gamma$-ray emission.
+Using appropriate parameters, models involving a single traveling-PWN, two traveling-PWNe, and three PWNe are studied, along with their respective probabilities of occurrence.
+Finally, the conclusion and discussion are given in Sect. \ref{sec:dis}.